Mercedes-Benz

-The brand's origins lie in Daimler-Motoren-Gesellschaft's 1901 Mercedes and Carl Benz's 1886 Benz Patent-Motorwagen, which is widely regarded as the first internal combustion engine in a self-propelled automobile.
-The slogan for the brand is "the best or nothing".
+The roots of the brand trace back to the 1901 Mercedes by Daimler-Motoren-Gesellschaft and the 1886 Benz Patent-Motorwagen and 1894 Benz Velo by Carl Benz, which is widely recognized as the first automobile powered by an internal combustion engine.
+The brand’s slogan is "The Best or Nothing".

 History

-Mercedes-Benz traces its origins to Karl Benz's creation of the first internal combustion engine in a car, seen in the Benz Patent Motorwagen – financed by Bertha Benz's dowry and patented in January 1886 – and Gottlieb Daimler and their engineer Wilhelm Maybach's conversion of a stagecoach, with the addition of a petrol engine, introduced later that year.
+Mercedes-Benz traces its origins to Carl Benz's first internal combustion engine in a car, seen in the Benz Patent-Motorwagen – financed by Bertha Benz's dowry and patented in January 1886 – and Gottlieb Daimler and their engineer Wilhelm Maybach's conversion of a stagecoach, with the addition of a petrol engine, introduced later that year.
 The Mercedes automobile was first marketed in 1901 by Daimler Motoren Gesellschaft (DMG).

-Emil Jellinek, a European automobile entrepreneur who worked with DMG, registered the trademark in 1902, naming the 1901 Mercedes 35 hp after his daughter Mercedes Jellinek.
-Jellinek was a businessman and marketing strategist who promoted "horseless" Daimler automobiles among the highest circles of society in his adopted home.
+Emil Jellinek-Mercedes, an Austrian automobile entrepreneur who worked with DMG, registered the trademark in 1902, naming the 1901 Mercedes 35 hp after his daughter Mercedes Jellinek.
+Jellinek was a businessman and marketing strategist who promoted "horseless" Daimler automobiles among the highest circles of society.
 At the time, it was a meeting place for the haute volée of France and Europe, especially in winter.
-His customers included the Rothschild family and other well-known people, but Jellinek's plans went further, and as early as 1901, he was selling Mercedes cars in the "New World", as well, including United States billionaires Rockefeller, Astor, Morgan, and Taylor.
-At the Nice race he attended in 1899, Jellinek drove under the pseudonym "Monsieur Mercédès" as a way of concealing his less fancy real name.
+His customers included the Rothschild family and other wealthy clients, but as early as 1901, he was selling Mercedes cars in the "New World" as well, including to billionaires Rockefeller, Astor, Morgan, and Taylor.
+At the Nice race he attended in 1899, Jellinek drove under the pseudonym "Monsieur Mercédès".
 Many consider that race the birth of Mercedes-Benz as a brand.
 In 1901, the name "Mercedes" was re-registered by DMG worldwide as a protected trademark.
 The first Mercedes-Benz branded vehicles were produced in 1926, following the merger of Karl Benz and Gottlieb Daimler's companies into the Daimler-Benz company on 28 June of the same year.

 Gottlieb Daimler was born on 17 March 1834 in Schorndorf.
 After training as a gunsmith and working in France, he attended the Polytechnic School in Stuttgart from 1857 to 1859.
 After completing various technical activities in France and England, he started working as a draftsman in Geislingen in 1862.
 At the end of 1863, he was appointed workshop inspector at a machine-tool factory in Reutlingen, where he met Wilhelm Maybach in 1865.

 Throughout the 1930s, Mercedes-Benz produced the 770 model, a car that was notably popular throughout Germany's Nazi period.
 Adolf Hitler was known to have driven in a model of this car during his time in power, with modified custom bulletproof windshields.
-Most of the currently surviving 770 models were sold at auctions to private buyers.
+However, most of the currently surviving 770 models were sold at auctions due to private buyers.
 One of the cars is currently on display at the War Museum in Ottawa, Ontario.
-The pontiff's Popemobile has often been sourced from Mercedes-Benz.